-‘The drawing and the painting of the Thought-Forms observed by Mr. Leadbeater and myself, or by both of us together, has been done by three friends—Mr John Varley, Mr Prince, and Miss Macfarlane… To paint in earth’s dull colours the forms clothed in the living light of other worlds is a hard and thankless task… they needed coloured fire, and had only ground earths.’
+“The drawing and the painting of the Thought-Forms observed by Mr. Leadbeater and myself, or by both of us together, has been done by three friends—Mr John Varley, Mr Prince, and Miss Macfarlane… To paint in earth’s dull colours the forms clothed in the living light of other worlds is a hard and thankless task… they needed coloured fire, and had only ground earths.”

-‘It is our earnest hope… as it is our belief… that this little book will serve as a striking moral lesson to every reader, making him realise the nature and power of his thoughts, acting as a stimulus to the noble, a curb on the base.’
+“It is our earnest hope… as it is our belief… that this little book will serve as a striking moral lesson to every reader, making him realise the nature and power of his thoughts, acting as a stimulus to the noble, a curb on the base.”

-The original Theosophy may have been flawed, with its modernist presumptions about linear progress and hierarchical grades of being—whatever the real thing is, it has to be far messier—but is most dated in its dualism.
+The original Theosophy may have been flawed, with its modernist presumptions about linear progress and hierarchical grades of existence—whatever the real thing is, it has to be far messier—but is most dated in its dualism.
 Gnostic-like divisions between the ‘material world’ and the ‘subtle realms’ open up philosophical schisms founded on ancient spiritual views that probably evolved from a desire to escape or justify the unpleasant limitations of physical existence; the origins of which probably predate Plato’s famous cave story.
-Since that time, the boundaries of human perception have been extended by revelations that demonstrate just how non-material sub-atomic matter actually is (which has in turn spawned a whole new wave of sci-spirituality).
+Since that time, the boundaries of human perception have been extended by revelations that demonstrate just how non-material matter actually is at a sub-atomic level (which has in turn spawned a whole new wave of sci-spirituality).
 In the more inclusive philosophies of the current era, this split has been healed in a holistic view of the human condition that includes and respects both body and spirit.
 But maybe that's simply become easier now; at least for those fortunate enough to enjoy the material comfort and spare time that was far less accessible in the late 19th century.